• Skip to main content

 • All-day eatery Unconventional Diner serves creative dishes that taste fresh, inspiring, and seasonal, but are somehow all grounded in comfort.
 This is a very popular brunch spot.
 (Neighborhood: Shaw)

 • Thip Kao: Laotian food at its finest.
 I love this place.
 Not for the spice intolerant.
-(Neighborhood: U Street)
+(Neighborhood: U Street).
+Also check out their sister restaurant Hanumanh, which focuses on craft cocktails.

 • Tatte: This fast-expanding Boston chain of French bistro-aesthetic bakeries serve very decent sandwiches, pastries, tea, and coffee.
 Tatte has fast become a go-to meetup spot for the D.C. crowd, and has multiple locations.